 In May 2012, the District began a system-wide evaluation to ensure its programs and services were aligned to effectively meet current and future education and support needs.
 Projects derived from this evaluation include the exploration of developing regional centers for some instructional programs, shared services for some currently distributed services, and operational efficiencies.
 Project implementation follows a structured process based on project management and organizational change management best practices.
-Current projects include consolidating 11 college and district marketing departments into a single shared service department; organizationally consolidating early college and special population programs; and implementing functional and process improvements in areas such as tutoring, procurement, and faculty/staff training.
-Over 30 projects of this type are underway or will be initiated in the near future.
+Projects included consolidating 11 college and district marketing departments into a single shared service department; organizationally consolidating early college and special population programs; and implementing functional and process improvements in areas such as tutoring, procurement, and faculty/staff training.
+Final efforts were made during FY 2017 and the initiative was concluded with the implementation of some projects (i.e., centralized marketing, improvements in library services and procurement processes, etc.) while others were closed or referred to the appropriate department or division (i.e., centralized facilities design support, consolidating media services, etc.).